 8. Shampoo and Soap Bars - replace the plastic bottled versions we buy in stores.
 Some high street brands like Lush and higher end brands like D. R. Harris make shampoo bars in tins or completely package free.
 They last a lot longer than a liquid shampoo due to the fact a small amount can lather up a lot more.
 Did you know, toothpastes and powders can come in tins or glass pots, too?

-Going Plastic Free
+Going Zero Waste and Plastic Free

 A lot of these tips sound so obvious and yet here we are in the 21st century doing exactly the opposite.
 Whether it is down to bad habits, a lack of creative thinking or for convenience sake, we really must start doing everything we can to protect our environment and oceans.
 Start today!